rit-sse/governing-docs/constitution.md

 the year.
 The policy may be modified at any time.
 All policies must be made freely available to Society members for review.

-### Primary Officers’ Policy
+### Primary Officers' Policy

 The Primary Officers of the Society are required to maintain a Primary Officers' Policy document that defines the specific structure, goals, and rules of the Society for the year.
-This document may be adopted from the previous year’s Primary Officers, or can be rewritten to meet the needs of the Society.
+This document may be adopted from the previous year's Primary Officers, or can be rewritten to meet the needs of the Society.
 Any powers, rules, or regulations not specified in this document may be clarified through the Primary Officers' Policy.

 ### Financial Policy

-The Financial Policy is an independent document from the Primary Officers’ Policy and is created and maintained by the Treasurer of the Society.
+The Financial Policy is an independent document from the Primary Officers' Policy and is created and maintained by the Treasurer of the Society.
 The purpose of the Financial Policy shall define procedures to help the Treasurer maintain clear and complete records of financial transactions that occur within